quicwg/base-drafts/draft-ietf-quic-transport.md

 connection.
 Implementations MUST allow administrators of clients and servers to disable the spin bit either globally or on a per-connection basis.
-Even when the spin bit is not disabled by the administrator, implementations MUST disable the spin bit for a given connection with a certain likelihood.
-The random selection process SHOULD be designed such that on average the spin bit is disabled for at least one eighth of network paths.
+Even when the spin bit is not disabled by the administrator, implementations MUST disable the spin bit for at least a sixteenth of connections with an expectation that the spin bit is disabled for at least one eighth of network paths.
 The selection process performed at the beginning of the connection SHOULD be applied for all paths used by the connection.

 When the spin bit is disabled, endpoints MAY set the spin bit to any value, and MUST ignore any incoming value.
 It is RECOMMENDED that endpoints set the spin